 Under the Constitution, a reconciliation bill (like any other bill) must be signed by the president in order to become law.
-Congress, of course, may override such a veto by a 2/3 vote in each chamber.
+Congress, of course, may override such a veto by a two-thirds vote in each chamber.
 With Congress and the administration under the control of the same party, the likelihood of a veto is relatively small.

-If there is a veto that is not overridden, everything goes back to square one in accordance with section 304 of the Congressional Budget Act.31 A concurrent resolution with new or restated reconciliation instructions must be passed by both houses; the individual committees must resubmit their reports to their respective budget committees; the budget committees compile omnibus bills, which are then taken up in their respective chambers; once passed, the bills are then sent to conference, and so forth.
+If, however, there is a veto which is not overridden, everything goes back to square one in accordance with Section 304 of the Congressional Budget Act.
+A concurrent resolution with new or restated reconciliation instructions must be passed by both Houses; the individual committees must resubmit their reports to their respective Budget Committees; the Budget Committees compile omnibus bills, which are then taken up in their respective Chambers; once passed, the bills are then sent to Conference, and so forth.

-These steps can be skipped or shortened by unanimous consent in the Senate.
+These steps can be skipped, or shortened, by unanimous consent in the Senate.
 Quick action on a second reconciliation bill in the event a first reconciliation bill is vetoed, as a practical matter, would likely require some procedural agreement be reached between the White House and Congress.
-Without unanimous consent, there are some steps congressional Republicans could undertake to expedite consideration of a second reconciliation bill (e.g., give committees instructions to report back recommendations within a short time frame).
+Without unanimous consent, there are some steps Congressional Republicans could undertake to expedite consideration of a second reconciliation bill (e.g., give committees instructions to report back recommendations within a short time frame).
 However, a second reconciliation bill would still take some time given that other steps cannot be shortened (e.g., floor consideration) without unanimous consent.

-The following are two appendices for reference: (1) a history of past reconciliation legislation; and (2) extraneous matters in reconciliation legislation.
+We attach two appendices for reference: (1) a history of past reconciliation legislation and (2) Extraneous Matters in Reconciliation Legislation.

-31 2 U.S.C. § 63.
+33 2 U.S.C. § 63.